These Grinch Mint Cookies are a must for any upcoming holiday baking. They are absolutely amazing!

 It’s that time of year!
 It’s time for cookie exchanges and sweet treats!
-This year I got to participate in a virtual cookie exchange hosted by Goodcook and with other awesome bloggers and kitchen experts.
-They sent me this fun cookie making gift pack which included a cookie turner, sweet mixing bowls, cookie scooper, high temp rubber spatula, cookie baking sheets and a set of 12 holiday cookie cutters.
+We used this fun cookie making gift pack from Good Cook which included a cookie turner, sweet mixing bowls, cookie scooper, high temp rubber spatula, cookie baking sheets and a set of 12 holiday cookie cutters.
 Then it was mine turn to get creative in the kitchen!

 To make the Grinch Mint Cookies I used all of the items pictured above except the cookie cutters.
 We will be using those when Grandmas comes to visit to make cookies for Santa!
 I’ve been really impressed with these Sweet Creations products.
 They are very good quality and very affordable.
 My favorite thing that I got was the cookie scooper.
 I’ve seen them before but never thought it was something that I needed.
 Now I’m thinking how did I ever live without it!!
 I love it…seriously!
 It make the cookies all the same size and shape.

 Here’s the dough.
 I added about 10 drops of green food coloring to the dough for the coloring.

 You will need to use a medium cookie scooper to make 2″ cookies.
 Place them far enough apart so they can spread on the cookie tray without touching.
 I space them about another 2-3″ apart, give or take.

 This is the fabulous cookie scooper….did I mention that I LOVE this little gadget!
 Bake according to package directions, about 8-9 minutes.
 I also use a silicone pan liner frequently, which is not pictured here.
 Those really extend the life of my cookie sheets, it seems!
 Add about 1 minute to cooking time if you’re using a pan liner.